mramshaw/Elastic/README.md

 For log ingestion and analysis, offerings from __DataDog__ and __Splunk__ may be more feature-rich, still this is a very common use case for Elasticsearch.

+There are quick and easy ingestion options for many common log formats such as:

+1. Apache logs
+1. Cloudwatch logs
+1. Elasticsearch logs
+1. Kafka logs
+1. Logstash logs
+1. MySQL logs
+1. Nats logs
+1. Nginx logs
+1. PostgreSQL logs
+1. Syslogs
+1. Traefik logs

+In addition, there are numerous other ingestion options available via [Logstash plugins](#logstash-plugins).

+[Elastic appear to have taken note of the value of standard log formats, and with Elastic 7.0 have introduced the [Elastic Common Schema](http://www.elastic.co/guide/en/ecs/1.1/index.html), to which all Beats now conform.]

 #### Data assembly, standardization and enrichment